drmaize/ThermoAlign/README.md

 Standard default parameters are preset, but users can modify the parameters.py file to adjust design parameters in each module of ThermoAlign.
 The Docker images include a vim text editor so that users may modify the parameters file.
 Have a look at the parameters file using the following command:

     # Command 4 (optional): the vim (or nano) editor can be used to modify design parameters
-    # type "i" to insert/modify values; use the "Esc" keyboard button followed by ":x" to save and quit.
+    # for vim users: type "i" to insert/modify values; use the "Esc" keyboard button followed by ":x" to save and quit.
     vim parameters.py

+    # for nano users, start editting the file directly.

-Once you've exited from vim, ThermoAlign can be run from the TA_codes directory.
+Once you've exited from vim/nano, ThermoAlign can be run from the TA_codes directory.

     # Command 5: run ThermoAlign
     ./pipeline.sh

+    nano parameters.py

 ![alt tag](https://github.com/drmaize/ThermoAlign/blob/master/images/docker_screen_shot_2.png)